wp-plugins/nextgen-facebook/readme.txt

 * Added the "Ignore Small Images in Content" to disable the default behavior of NGFB to ignore smaller images in the content.

 = Version 2.3.1 =
-* FIXED variable name to have apply_filters('the_content') applied to the OG description as it should.
+* Fixed variable name to have apply_filters('the_content') applied to the OG description as it should.
 * Added `apply_filters('the_excerpt')` on the OG description when text is from excerpt.
 * Added `apply_filters('the_title')` on the OG title.
 * Added the `ngfb_linkedin_footer()` function to move the LinkedIn javascript to the footer.